containers/podman.io_old/_posts/2022-02-04-network-usage.md

 If you have never installed Podman, replace `upgrade` with `install` in the following command.
 > $ sudo dnf upgrade podman

+If Podman was upgraded, you may have to install netavark explicitly.
+Otherwise, the Podman package will continue to use  CNI.
+> $ sudo dnf install netavark aardvark-dns

 If you find bugs, please report them to our [github issues page](https://github.com/containers/podman/issues).